CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-profiles.md

-# REST API: requesting profiles in a database
+# REST API: GET database profiles

 The method to request profiles in a database is an HTTP GET request and available at the following address:

 `https://api.copernica.com/v1/database/$id/profiles?access_token=xxxx`